Fundamentals

 • Funding history

-Preferred shares, liquidation preferences, SAFEs, and options are analyzed to understand how value flows through the capital stack.
+The appraiser maps preferred shares, liquidation preferences, SAFEs, and options to understand exactly how value flows through the capital stack to common stockholders.

 The appropriate model depends on the company's stage, funding history, and exit visibility.

-The result is a defensible FMV for common stock, supported by valuation analysis and documentation.
+The appraiser produces a defensible per-share FMV for common stock, backed by a documented analysis covering methodology selection, inputs, calculations, and conclusions.

-A compliant 409A valuation provides safe harbor protection, meaning the IRS will generally accept the valuation unless it is proven grossly unreasonable.
+A compliant 409A provides safe harbor protection — the IRS will generally accept the valuation unless proven grossly unreasonable.
+This is the primary compliance benefit of using a qualified, independent appraiser.

 How Much Does a 409A Valuation Cost?